-- You must have global admin level access to the source Office 365 tenant
+- You must have global admin level access to the source Microsoft 365 tenant

-- You must have global admin level access to the destination Office 365 tenant, with Exchange Online licenses available
+- You must have global admin level access to the destination Microsoft 365 tenant, with Exchange Online licenses available

 To use the new OME capabilities, you need one of the following plans:

-- You can also add Azure Information Protection Plan 1 to the following plans to receive the new Office 365 Message Encryption capabilities: Exchange Online Plan 1, Exchange Online Plan 2, Office 365 F1, Office 365 Business Essentials, Office 365 Business Premium, or Office 365 Enterprise E1
+- You can also add Azure Information Protection Plan 1 to the following plans to receive the new Microsoft 365 Message Encryption capabilities: Exchange Online Plan 1, Exchange Online Plan 2, Microsoft 365 F1, Microsoft 365 Business Basic, Microsoft 365 Business Standard, or Office 365 Enterprise E1

-- Each user benefiting from Office 365 Message Encryption needs to be licensed to be covered by the feature
+- Each user benefiting from Microsoft 365 Message Encryption needs to be licensed to be covered by the feature

-- For the full list, see the Exchange Online service descriptions for Office 365 Message Encryption
+- For the full list, see the Exchange Online service descriptions for Microsoft 365 Message Encryption

 May vary depending on your needs.